Lindsey Stirling: 2015–2018: The Only Pirate at the Party, Brave Enough, Dancing with the Stars and Warmer in the Winter

-In its July 22 issue, Variety magazine ranked Stirling eleventh on its Digital Star Ranking, which ranks the top twelve stars in the digital world.
-It was also estimated that Stirling's annual Ad Income was $364,000.
-On August 8, 2015, Stirling released her first video album under the name "Lindsey Stirling: Live from London", which included part of her Music Box Tour.
-The album reached the top ten position in German album charts, being her third consecutive album in doing so.
-It also reached the peak position at the German music DVD charts.
+In its July 22 issue, Variety magazine ranked Stirling eleventh on its Digital Star Ranking, of the top twelve stars in the digital world.
+It was estimated that Stirling's annual ad income was $364,000.
+On August 8, 2015, Stirling released her first video album "Lindsey Stirling: Live from London", which included part of her Music Box Tour.
+The album reached the top ten of the German album charts, for the third consecutive time.
+It also reached the top position on the German music DVD charts.
 In the same month, Stirling played the National Anthem before the start of an Arizona Diamondbacks game at Chase Field.

 In late December 2015, Stirling earned her first US Billboard Hot 100 entry with "Hallelujah" debuting at number 81 on the issue dated January 9, 2016, and peaking at number one on the Hot Christian Songs Chart, being her first single in doing so as well.

-Stirling had announced in June 2015 that over the course of two and a half years, she had completed an autobiography, The Only Pirate at the Party, published by Gallery Books.
-Co-authored by Brooke S. Passey, Stirling's sister, the book was released on January 12, 2016, and was listed at #10 on The New York Times hardcover nonfiction best-seller list for January 31, 2016.
-The book's title owed its origin to Stirling's diagnosis of cross-dominance in the second grade, for which an eye patch was prescribed.
+Stirling had announced in June 2015 that over the course of two and a half years, she had written an autobiography, The Only Pirate at the Party, to be published by Gallery Books.
+Co-authored by Brooke S. Passey, Stirling's sister, the book was released on January 12, 2016, and was listed at No. 10 on The New York Times hardcover nonfiction best-seller list for January 31, 2016.
+The book's title came from Stirling's diagnosis of cross-dominance in the second grade, for which an eye patch was prescribed.
 She was uncomfortable with the treatment until she began pretending she was a pirate.
 Stirling became intrigued by the pirate lifestyle, and said:

-In January 2016, Stirling's autobiography was released under the name The Only Pirate at the Party, which would later reach the tenth position at The New York Times hardcover nonfiction best-seller list.
-Three days later, a collaboration between Stirling and the Swedish DJ/producer Otto Knows was released under the title "Dying for You", with its official video premiering on February 1.
+In January 2016, Stirling's autobiography was released and later reached tenth place on The New York Times hardcover nonfiction best-seller list.
+Three days later, a collaboration between Stirling and the Swedish DJ/producer Otto Knows was released under the title "Dying for You", with its video premiering on February 1.